 The recent winds are a reminder of how rough things can still get as we wait with anticipation for the arrival spring.
-Speaking of windy days, I do hope your outdoor spaces (and roofs) survived the onslaught toward the end of February, nature really is powerful when it gets angry, fortunately, my allotment and balcony seem to come through unscathed, but my allotment neighbour’s greenhouse was scattered over a wide area, it must have really been airborne at one point.
+Speaking of windy days, I do hope your outdoor spaces (and roofs) survived the onslaught toward the end of February.
+Nature is powerful.
+Fortunately, my allotment and balcony seem to come through unscathed, but my allotment neighbour’s greenhouse was scattered over a wide area.
+It must have really been airborne at one point.

-The main bulk of the work on my plot though is preparation for the next couple of months, some of my valuable compost has been spread on the beds and forked in and any perennial planting like my rhubarb and soft fruit has had a good mulch.
+The main bulk of the work on my plot is preparation for the next couple of months.
+Some of my valuable compost has been spread on the beds and forked in and any perennial planting like my rhubarb and soft fruit has had a good mulch.
 Also, in the true spirit of the allotment community, I’ve been climbing through my neighbour’s old fruit trees and spurring them for the year ahead.

-On the wider front, it is with great relief to be able to be out and about again.
-As well as getting down to Ryton, I’ve given talks In Windsor and got down to Bristol to speak with the wonderful people of the Avon Organic Group.
-I cannot tell you how good it feels to be around fellow gardeners again and as March is arriving, very excited gardeners!
+On the wider front, I'm very relieved to be able to get out and about again.
+As well as getting down to Ryton, I’ve given talks in Windsor and got down to Bristol to speak with the wonderful people of the Avon Organic Group.
+I cannot tell you how good it feels to be around fellow gardeners again and as March is arriving - very excited gardeners!

-I believe watch this space is the appropriate expression, but in the meantime...
+I believe watch this space is the appropriate expression.